Merker56/MQTT/README.md

 ```

 #### Capture docker container
+The capture docker container is a ubuntu container with opencv installed.
+It uses the Dockerfile found in this directory.

 #### Receiver docker container
 This docker container is on the virtual server and will receive messages off of the 'forwarder' container.
 This is done via the `receiver.py` script.